SchmockLord/Gigabyte-Z590i-Vision-D-11900k/README.md

 # What is not working:
 - Thunderbolt 4 hot plugging
-- iGPU, just haven't tried that, will do that next week.
+- iGPU, the 11th Gen iGPU is not supported by macOS

 # USB Port Mapping